STRIDES-Codes/STAW-Health/README.md

 ## CDC National Notifiable Diseases Surveillance System (NNDSS)

-This is a repository of data reported by states for notifiable diseases maintained by the US CDC.
+This is a repository of data reported by states for notifiable diseases maintained by the U.S. CDC.
 We extracted yearly summary data from 2016 to 2019 using their built-in API for the diseases of interest (Lyme, Cryptosporidosis ("Crypto"), Dengue, and Campylobacteriosis ("Camp")).

 Additional details and data for other diseases is available in the [NNDSS annual tables](https://wonder.cdc.gov/nndss/nndss_annual_tables_menu.asp).